I am a first-year Computer Science PhD student at the University of Washington,

 and the history of technology.
 In my free time, I enjoy playing pick-up soccer, indulging in

-detective comedies of any medium, and attempting to draw (not-so-accurate) caricatures.
+detective comedies of any medium, and attempting chess puzzles.